aruldhanasekar/Yard-for-Docker/README.md

 # Yard for Docker

 Yard is a terminal-based AI agent for Docker.
-In this first version, it helps developers quickly generate Dockerfiles for Python projects directly from the terminal.

 ## Status